-To achieve net-zero emissions by 2050, many countries are looking for ways to mitigate their current environmental issues.
+To achieve net-zero emissions by 2050, many countries are looking for ways to mitigate ihre current environmental issues.
 Some have implemented environmental protection laws and policies, and some have used finance to promote the development of new energy and new technologies.
 Yet, according to the International Monetary Fund, raising the price of carbon is the most effective and efficient way to fight global warming and reduce air pollution.
 This is also what the P.E.I government plans to implement in July.

 The P.E.I. government announced a federal carbon tax of 4.4 cents per litre to go into effect on April 1.
 The government hopes to reduce people’s reliance on driving by raising carbon prices.
 Meanwhile, revenue gained from the carbon levy will then be distributed among government programs and returned to Islanders in the form of tax rebate cheques.
 They mentioned that for those earning less than $50,000 a year, there will be a $140 rebate check in July.
 However, it depends on income, so the higher the annual income of Islanders, the less rebate they will receive from the carbon levy.